anonuser123abc/horde-calculator/how-to.md

 Currently used by dApp

-The old version is simple to use but lacks in features, however it is very useful if you are NEW to the project.

-This calculator assumes your plots are created today, and that you will simply compound (at end of the day) whenever there are enough rewards.
+The old version is simple to use but lacks in features, however it is still very useful if you are NEW to the project.
+This calculator assumes plots were created today, and will simply compound (at the end of the day) whenever there are enough rewards.

 It offers three inputs:
 1. "How many plots" - how many plots you have or how many plots do you want to start with
 2. "How many claimable tokens" - if you have already started and have some rewards that are claimable, put them here
 3. "Duration in future" - how many days in future to run the simulation

-Note - you can have max 100 plots per wallet, this simple old version is not taking that into account so it will compound like crazy without any limits
+Note - in horde ecosystem you can have max 100 plots per wallet, but this simple old version is not taking that into account, so it will compound like crazy without any limits